-- check_md5hash (bool) If True check the md5hash of the files (default: False). - clean_unseen (bool) If True, filters triples in validation and test sets that include entities not present in the training set.

-• add_reciprocal_rels (boo1) - Flag which specifies whether to add reciprocal relations.
-For every in the dataset this creates a corresponding triple with reciprocal relation <o, p_reciprocal, s> (default: False).
+- check_md5hash (boo1) If True check the md5hash of the files (default: False). - clean_unseen (bool) If True, filters triples in validation and test sets that include entities not present in the training set. - add_reciprocal_rels (bool) Flag which specifies whether to add reciprocal relations.
+For every in the dataset this creates a corresponding triple with reciprocal relation <o, p reciprocal, s> (default: False).